Tim Crosby, Project Coordinator

 Other activities in the food system and impact investing sectors compliment CFFP’s research and suggest directions for next steps.
 In June, the Toniic Institute recently released “ Venture Philanthropists & Impact Investors: sharing collaboration successes and challenges.”
 This report defines complimentary interests between venture grantmakers and impact investors.
 It suggests that philanthropists play an important role when they are willing to take high risk positions in food system loans, using structures that are a hybrid of the loan and the grant.
 A workshop at the Sustainable Agriculture and Food Systems Funders June 2016 annual forum entitled Bridging the Finance Gap illuminated the same role and similar opportunities.

-Tim Crosby is Coordinator of the Cascadia Foodshed Financing Project, Principal for the Thread Fund, Founding Board Member for the Partners for Rural Washington, Member of Toniic, and a Social Venture Partner.
+Tim Crosby is Coordinator of the Cascadia Foodshed Financing Project, Principal for the Thread Fund, Member of Seattle Impact Investing Group, and a Social Venture Partner.

 Since CFFP works with both foundations and investors, we work to advance both perspectives.
 Using a broad definition of investment that can include grants, our foundation partners support systems change efforts.
 Using a traditional financial definition of investment that is normally limited to loans or equity, our investors have sought successful enterprises within the sustainable food systems sector.
 This research is helping CFFP bring these two realms together.